svermeulen/vim-easyclip/README.md

 ### Custom Yanks ###

-If you have custom yanks that occur in your vimrc or elsewhere and would like them to be included in the yank history, you can either call easyclip#Yank() to record the string or call the command `EasyClipBeforeYank` before the yank occurs.
+If you have custom yanks that occur in your vimrc or elsewhere and would like them to be included in the yank history, you can either call EasyClip#Yank() to record the string or call the command `EasyClipBeforeYank` before the yank occurs.
 For example, to yank the current file name you could do either of the following:

 `nnoremap <leader>yfn :EasyClipBeforeYank<cr>:let @*=expand('%')<cr>`

-`nnoremap <leader>yfn :call easyclip#Yank(expand('%'))<cr>`
+`nnoremap <leader>yfn :call EasyClip#Yank(expand('%'))<cr>`

 ### Feedback ###